alec-glisman/Swimming-in-Potential-Flow/README.md

 # Bodies in Potential Flow

 Study dynamics of inertial active matter in a potential fluid (irrotational, incompressible)

+Author: Alec Glisman

 ## Dependencies